 - The position of your main keywords in your content

 - Use of long-tail keywords

-- Optimising your images correctly
+- Optimizing your images correctly

-Utilise email marketing with your Shopify store
+Utilize email marketing with your Shopify store.

 Having a good email list is fundamental to any email marketing strategy.

 After all, without contacts, you have no one to target and convert which makes selling on Shopify difficult indeed.